List of The Pretender characters: Major Charles

 Only known as Major Charles, once referred to as Charles ("Dragon House").
-It is unknown if this is his first or last name.
+Whether this is his first or last name is unknown.
 He is the father of two sons, Jarod and Kyle, who were both abducted by the Centre, and a daughter named Emily, who was born after the boys were kidnapped.
 In addition, he is the father of Ethan by Catherine Parker, although he is unaware of this fact.
-He is married to Margaret.
-Was once a pilot for the Air Force.
+He is married to Margaret, and was once a pilot for the Air Force.